Can I Take the SAT After High School? | Avoid Major Headaches With University and College Admissions

 Last up, you may find that one of the trickiest parts of taking the SAT as an adult is fitting the whole thing in with your existing lifestyle and commitments.
 Pursuits like these require a fair amount of effort and attention, which you could find difficult to divert from other important responsibilities.

-This is another reason why mature students should always plan and register as early as possible - never at the last moment.
-It's much easier to allocate time to the test and study process, if you give yourself plenty of time over a period of say 3 to 6 months at least.
+This is another reason why mature students should always plan and settle your registration as early as possible - never at the last moment.
+It's much easier to allocate attention to the test and study process, if you give yourself plenty of time over a period of say 3 to 6 months at least.

 Cramming for a rushed SAT and getting the job done isn’t impossible, but could make the whole thing even more daunting than it already is.